cmstead/DollarHTTP/README.md

 DollarHttp will support custom headers, POST and PUT body contents and a clear, method agnostic API for managing request arguments.

+DollarHttp takes the philosophical stance that an HTTP request abstraction should be:

+Clear
+Well defined
+Easy to use
+Easy to mock
+Powerful

+Though cURL is powerful, it lacks clarity and ease of use.
+Mocking cURL is non-trivial which makes logic around programmatic HTTP requests difficult to test.
+DollarHttp aims to make a clear, clean, injectable, mockable, well-tested solution suitable for use without being tied to any other framework or library to accomplish the task.

 Completed items are as follows:

 - [X] Object creation (accepted arguments: URL, request method, arguments, body)